roothide/Bootstrap/README.md

 #### <a id="faq-springboard" /> Why can't I inject into SpringBoard?

-Currently, there are no exploits to inject into SpringBoard.
-Check back later, you never know when something may happen!
+Currently, there are exploits to inject into the SpringBoard, but nobody has currently figured out in what way to use them to inject into the SpringBoard

 #### <a id="faq-convert" /> How do I convert a tweak to be RootHide compatible?